JKWA/superhero-raft-cluster/README.md

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).
 2. Type "Run Task" and select it from the list.
-3. Choose "Run Dispatch Cluster"
+3. Choose "Run MissionControl Cluster"

 This task will execute a series of scripts to start the nodes in the cluster, ensuring each component of the system is initiated correctly.